pinecoders/pine-utils/snippets/category/random/prng_Box_Muller.md

-# Function to generate random values using Bob Muller technique
+# Function to generate random values using Box Muller technique

 #### Description: